 As an active soloist and a chamber musician, she was invited to international musical events such as “St.Gellert International Music Festival” in Hungary, “Classy Sundays” International Chamber Music Festival in Belgium, “Mozartwoche” in Austria.
 In 2019, she appeared in Japanese radio program “Recital Passio” of NHK-FM.
 At the Mozarteum University, she had played String Octet by F.Mendelssohn with Maestro Maxim Vengerov.

 Her musical mentors include Rainer Schmidt, Pierre Amoyal, Natsumi Tamai and Mayumi Shindo.
 She was also inspired by great artists such as Viktor Tretyakov, Vadim Repin, Midori, Mihaela Martin, Rainer Küchl, Szabadi Vilmos, and Herwig Zack.

-She studied at the Music High School attached to the Faculty of Music, Tokyo University of the Arts.
-In 2014 she was accepted into Tokyo University of the Arts with highest honors as a recipient of Tokuji Munetsugu Scholarship.
+Yukiko studied at the Music High School attached to the Faculty of Music, Tokyo University of the Arts.
+In 2014 she enrolled in Tokyo University of the Arts with the highest honor as a recipient of Tokuji Munetsugu Scholarship.
 She received her Bachelor with the highest honor at the University Mozarteum in Salzburg.
 She will continue a Master of a Solo Performance at the class of Rainer Schmidt at Musik Akademie Basel in Switzerland from autumn 2020.